 During my career, I’ve seen this dilemma pop up on a weekly basis on nearly all fronts.

 Should we build a notification system for our app or use a third-party tool?
 Do we code our own landing pages or use one of the many tools out there?

 It never stops.
 From product development to marketing and sales, any organization with an internal development team will sooner or later have to figure out if they should build their own system to address a problem or buy it from a third party.

 Lead scoring is no exception.
-I’ve joined endless battles between the development, marketing, and sales team on how to implement a lead scoring system.
+I’ve joined endless battles between the development, marketing, and sales teams on how to implement a lead scoring system.

-Many of these battles resulted in hundreds of thousands of dollars spent in huge internal projects that often resulted in a sub-par solution compared to what the market offered at way lower prices.
+Many of these battles resulted in hundreds of thousands of dollars spent on huge internal projects that often resulted in a sub-par solution compared to what the market offered at way lower prices.

 The reality is there’s no one-size-fits-all answer, and my goal here is to give you all the information to make the best decision for your business.

 Let’s start analyzing the pros and cons of buying vs. building your lead scoring system.